xotypeco/big_shoulders/README.md

 The Big Shoulders superfamily is composed by Big Shoulders, Big Shoulders Display, and Big Shoulders Inline.

-The source file for each subfamily can be found at `sources` directory under a folder named with the family name.
+The source file for each subfamily can be found at `source` directory under a folder named with the family name.

 ```
-sources
+source
     1-Big-Shoulders
     2-Big-Shoulders-Stencil
     3-Big-Shoulders-Inline